 But not only Android, Apple can also be a good fishing ground for Suunto if it plays the trick of software more focused on sport than Apple Watch brings (something that doesn't look like Apple is planning to do).
 But for that Suunto needs to develop a lot more the watch app and offer everything they are capable of offering.

 The price of the Suunto 7 and the Apple Watch Series 5 is very similar.
 The problem for Suunto?
 Apple's Series 3 Watch is still on sale from 229€.

-Garmin has been “fooling” about offering a smartwatch for a long time.
-It is the market that they wanted to attack with the Venu, the first Garmin watch with AMOLED display.
+Garmin has been "fooling around" with offering a smartwatch for some time.
+It is the market that it wanted to attack with the Venu, the first Garmin watch with AMOLED display.

-However, in the smartwatch section it is very short compared to the Suunto 7.
-My main criticism has been that it is “just” a Vivoactive 4 with a prettier display, but it doesn't have an interface that fits the gorgeous display or takes advantage of it at any time beyond a more eye-catching watch face.
+However in the smartwatch department it falls far short of the Suunto 7.
+My main criticism has been that it is "just" a Vivoactive 4 with a nicer screen, but it doesn't have an interface that matches its gorgeous display nor does it take advantage of it at any point beyond a flashier watch face.

 As for smart features yes, it shows notifications and has apps, but you can't even get close to what Wear OS can offer in that sense.
 Its battery life is greater, but the one who wants a smartwatch usually doesn't mind charging the watch every one or two days.

 However, in terms of sports functions the Garmin is far above the Suunto 7.
 The only thing that can save Suunto in this comparison are the maps, but until they add navigation, it is not such an important advantage.

 With Venu Suunto has a problem: it's quite cheaper.
 But it all depends whether you're looking for a smartwatch or a watch with smart functions...